 So, make sure that you are really working in your own unique zone of genius which will sustain you for the long term.

 5. Stay Passionate

 Once you begin to check what people need, what their pain points are, and how you can serve them, you can stay inspired by making sure you are using your own unique combination of skills and the passion that makes this product unique to you.

 If you are creating products that you are no longer feel passionate about, this will be reflected in the way that you communicate about them, in your level of service to your customers, and in the end results of reduced sales.

 Make sure your product or service has been validated by people who fit your ideal client criteria, that people have tested the product for you and/or parted with money to prove to you that this is what they want.

 What happens if no one seems interested?

-If your audience don’t want your amazing idea?
-Take a look at the execution of it; it might be they love the concept, but the delivery needs to be different.
+If your audience doesn’t want your amazing idea?
+Take a look at the execution; it might be they love the concept, but the delivery needs to be different.
 Or, that the idea is sound but the offer isn’t clear.

 If you are super passionate about your idea and truly believe it has a place in your business, test it with a few variants of concepts and play around with some methods of delivery and adding value.

-Do your research, build as you go, and make sure that the vibrancy and energy behind your passion for your offering remains there, and your business and clients will thank you for it!
+Do your research, build as you go, and make sure that the vibrancy and energy behind your passion for your offering remain there, and your business and clients will thank you for it!